 More similar walks to The Roaches

 If you like big rock faces, then you should check out Stanage Edge and Bamford Edge.
 Stanage Edge in particular is quite special.
 The landscape is unlike anything I have seen.
-Both of these walks I have done as a larger circular, however, you can keep them short if you wish, and just explore the trail on the top of the rocks.
+Both of these I have done as a larger circular walk, however, you can keep them short if you wish, and just explore the trail on the top of the rocks.

 The Great Ridge from Mam Tor is wonderful, with a gorgeous view into the valleys on either side.
 Then later the walk takes you through the enchanting Cave Dale.